 More information: www.stolavwaterway.com

-You can get tourist information from http://www.visitpargas.fi
+You can get tourist information with online chat at http://www.visitpargas.fi

 Four daily sailings connect Turku with Stockholm and the Åland islands.
 The operators are Vikingline and TallinkSilja.
 Turku has an international airport.